kyle1373/ucsd-ticket-scraper/README.md

 ![image](https://github.com/user-attachments/assets/6510bc84-ff3b-4d73-9f9d-c57195c0d253)

-This codebase contains 3 folders:
+# Codebase structure

-`/database` contains the PostgreSQL database schema, which can be self hosted via Supabase
+- `/database` contains the PostgreSQL database schema, which can be self hosted via Supabase
-`/scraper` contains the webscraping program which scrapes parking tickets from UCSD's system using Selenium Chromedriver (can be extended to other universities)
+- `/scraper` contains the webscraping program which scrapes parking tickets from UCSD's system using Selenium Chromedriver (can be extended to other universities)
-`/website` contains the Next.js website which is used to display parking tickets stored in the database
+- `/website` contains the Next.js website which is used to display parking tickets stored in the database

+# Have questions?
-If you have any questions, feel free to submit an issue here, and I will happily respond :)
+Submit an issue here and I will respond as soon as possible!